Polemic is contentious rhetoric intended to support a

 Principle of Least Power

-The Principle of Least Power states that when writing
+The Principle of Least Power states that when writing software,

-the problem.
 Donʼt over-engineer.
-Donʼt over-abstract or
+Donʼt over-abstract or abstract too soon.

-abstract too soon.
 Stay low on the tree of abstraction and

 keep it simple.